 The use of cannabidiol (CBD) to treat humans and pets has become very popular and is widely touted as a cure for hundreds of ailments as well as pain management.
-Like most non-mainstream medicine, however, there is confusion as to what CBD is, how it is used, and whether it actually works.
+Like most non-mainstream treatments, however, there is confusion as to what CBD is, how it is used, and whether it actually works.
 Part of the confusion is because there have been few scientific studies conducted to test the benefits and risks of treating your pet with CBD.

 CBD is considered an “alternative medicine,” which is the broad term that refers to non-traditional therapies.
 In other words, while there are many widely-known types of alternative medicine such as acupuncture and chiropractic care, these methods are not recognized by the scientific community, and therefore are considered alternative.
 While there is no denying the value to many patients who claim to benefit from these treatments, the debate among doctors is whether the results are due to a placebo effect since science has not proven the remedies to be effective in curing disease or improving overall health.
 According to the Harvard Medical School, the benefits of CBD has been proven to reduce seizures in humans, and may help with insomnia and reducing pain due to arthritis,1 but further studies are needed to see if there are other benefits or risks.
 Fortunately, due to the increased interest, more studies are being conducted to examine the use of CBD for humans and pets.